japila-books/spark-sql-internals/docs/logical-operators/ExplainCommand.md

 ----

 [[output]]
-The link:spark-sql-catalyst-QueryPlan.adoc#output[output schema] of a `ExplainCommand` is...FIXME
+The link:catalyst/QueryPlan.md#output[output schema] of a `ExplainCommand` is...FIXME

 === [[creating-instance]] Creating ExplainCommand Instance